K3WAL/Portfolio/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:
+React
+HTML
+CSS
+JavaScript

 ### `npm start`